vortex-es/vortex-es.github.io/solutions/mast.md

 icon-url: vortex-solutions-mast-icon-128.png
 ---

-<p class="lead">Vortex Mast has been designed to help you in the important decision of placing a real met. mast on the field.
-For a small fraction of the price of a real mast, our Mast will give you a fairly accurate clue as to which may be the best of several candidate sites.</p>
+<p class="lead">Vortex MAST has been designed to help you in the important decision of placing a real met. mast on the field.
+For a small fraction of the price of a real mast, Vortex MAST will give you a fairly accurate clue as to which may be the best of several candidate sites.</p>

-##When to use Mast?
+##When to use MAST?

 Just before the decission of installing a real met. mast must be taken.